nstanford5/marlowe-react/README.md

 ### Web3 Features

 The DApp searches for users wallets and connects them to an active runtime instance.
 It will have demo DApps to choose from after you are connected and be prepared for cloning to build on top of.

+#### Dev Notes
+1. What about a wrapper function that converts ADA to lovelace?
+Does it exist?